 Reasons: Removal of RR No. 9.21 will not ensure protection of incumbent services.
 No regulatory method has been proposed to replace coordination under RR No. 9.21.
-Additionally, consideration of removal of RR 9.21 is outside the scope of this Agenda Item under resolves 3.
+Additionally, consideration of removal of RR 9.21 for this frequency band is outside the scope of this Agenda Item under resolves 3.

 SUP USA/AI 1.7/3